ENS Logo

 Wildcard Resolution

-In ENSIP-10 a new method was added to the resolver interface, the resolve() method.
-This method allows for fetching
+In ENSIP-10 a new resolve() method was added to the resolver interface to allow for wildcard resolution.

 }